 There you have a montage of Democrats, well, basically saying what Donald Trump said last night, but of course it's a far different reaction.

-You know, Al Gore explaining why he would not concede the election, and then took the whole case to court.
+You know, Al Gore explaining why he would not concede the election and then took the whole case to court.

 I mean, that's how deep this goes.

-I give you specific incidents where in fact the Democrats themselves have done this repeatedly.
+I give you specific incidents where, in fact, the Democrats themselves have done this repeatedly.

-There are eight specific times where liberals, the left have claimed that the election was stolen.
+There are eight specific times where liberals, the left, have claimed that the election was stolen.

-A labor union leader, Roseanne DeMaro said it.
+A labor union leader, Roseanne DeMaro, said it.

-NYPD NYU professor Mark Miller said it.
+NYU professor Mark Miller said it.

 You know, Erza Klein has said it.

-Um Ben Waffer, a politico, you got Daryl Linda said it.
+You got Daryl Linda said it.

-Salon's uh Farid For Had uh Manju has said it, John Marshall of Talking Points has said it, and Elizabeth Warren has said it.
+John Marshall of Talking Points has said it.

 And if we go back to the year 2000, the media claiming it's absolutely unprecedented today.

-This is their they can't say that Hillary won the debate because she didn't win the debate.
+This is their, they can't say that Hillary won the debate because she didn't win the debate.

 She lost on substance.

-She's a uh she's exposed as a fraud.
+She's exposed as a fraud.

-So they always look for one narrative, and now we know there's collusion with the media and the Clinton campaign, which has been exposed now through wiki leaks.
+And now we know there's collusion with the media and the Clinton campaign, which has been exposed now through WikiLeaks.

 And the media is claiming this is absolutely unprecedented.